-The AWRI has released five new webinars for the November – January period.
+The AWRI has released seven new webinars.
 Registration via the AWRI website is now open!

-Each webinar includes a presentation and an opportunity for Q&A and is usually held on a Thursday (January’s grape bunch rots webinar will be held on a Friday) at 11:30 am Australian Central Daylight Time (Adelaide, GMT+10:30).
+Each webinar includes a presentation and an opportunity for audience members to ask questions and is usually held on a Thursday at 11:30 am Australian Central Daylight Time (Adelaide, GMT+09:30).
 All AWRI webinars are free to attend.

 - 7 November 2019: Managing ‘reductive’ aromas in wines – Dr Marlize Bekker (AWRI)

 - 14 November 2019: Membrane contactors for dissolved gas management – Dr Simon Nordestgaard (AWRI)

 - 21 November 2019: Heat proofing vineyards – Dr Joanna Gambetta and Julia Guot (National Wine and Grape Industry Centre, CSU)

 - 28 November 2019: Soil health checklist – what to measure to assess soil health – Dr Mark Krstic (AWRI)